nickjs/batman.js/README.md

 The [API documentation](http://batmanjs.org/docs/api/) is written using [literate CoffeeScript](http://coffeescript.org/#literate).

-This documentation includes its own set of tests, which serve as both an assurance that the API hasn't broken, as well a set of examples for how to use it.
-These tests need not be comprehensive (that's what the primary tests are for), but should cover the most common use cases.
+The API documentation includes its own set of tests, which serves as both an assurance that the API hasn't broken, as well as a set of examples for how to use it.
+These tests need not be comprehensive (that's what the regular tests are for), but should cover the most common use cases.
 They're automatically run alongside the primary tests, so you don't need to run them manually.